sudheernambiar/sudheernambiar/README.md

 ### About me

-A tech enthusiast looks on different options for infrastructure provisioning, managing and
+A tech enthusiast looks on different options for infrastructure provisioning, managing and longevity during it's life time.

 ### My tech interests/experiances
 - automation